ocirne23/Reflection-Entity-Component-System/README.md

 Reflection-Entity-Component-System
 ==================================

 A tiny entity component system which is high performance and quick/easy to use.
+Useful for smaller projects where you don't need more than 1 Entity World or dynamic component adding.

 Libary .jar: